stephensj7426/Design-Project-Synthesis-Base/README.md

 | p30      |             |         |                  |                   |         | RESET        |             |

 When the SoftPot is not being pressed, the output is floating.
 Therefore, a 10k Ohm resistor is required to pull down the output to keep it defined.

+### Extra Pieces

+One goal of our implementation was to have it be played similarly to Wintergatan's modulin, so we added a small breadboard as well as some custom 3D printed and laser cut structural pieces.

+We laser cut a piece from a sheet of acrylic to serve as the backing for the SoftPot.
+This backing allows us secure and press down on the SoftPot when not on a flat surface.
+The SoftPot came with 3M adhesive on the back, and we used that to stick it to the acrylic.

+    Show image here?

+Next, we needed a way to attach the softpot in a manner that would allow us to carry it and the other pieces of our embedded system as one unit.
+Using a large black breadboard with terminal connectors as the reference, we designed a 3D printed part that could be screwed onto the breadboard to hold out the SoftPot.
+This part also holds the small breadboard vertically so the SoftPot can be plugged in without bending the connector.
+From there, the large breadboard can be held on the users shoulder and they can play the instrument similar to the Modulin.

+    Another image here

 ## Code